-As of June 30, 2012, fund balances of the governmental funds are classified as follows:
+As of June 30, 2013, fund balances of the governmental funds are classified as follows:

 Nonspendable - amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to be maintained intact.
+The District currently does not have any nonspendable funds.